jKm00/master-courses/TDT4165-programming-languages/notes/book-notes/chapter1.md

 end
 ```

-Functions will create the infinite list [0, 1, 2, ... ].
-Looks like an infinite loop, but printing it out resutls in:
+Functions will create the infinite list `[0, 1, 2, ...]`.
+Looks like an infinite loop, but printing it out results in:

 ```
 L<Future>
 ```

-Printing a specfic index will cause the function to calculate the values up to the index you are printing.
+Printing a specific index will cause the function to calculate the values up to the index you are printing.

 ## Higher-order programming